felixxiao/felixxiao.github.io/_posts/2017-12-30-regularized-plackett-luce-ranking-model.md

 ![](../../assets/luce_path_log.png)

 These are the ranks implied by the strengths.
 The ranks are much less stable in the bottom half of the contestants.
-The top 26 do not change rank in the entire path.
+The top 26 do not change rank in the entire path, while the middle and lower ranked drivers switch ranks very frequently.

 ![](../../assets/luce_rank.png)